sar/wine-mono-wiki/Home.md

 1. [with protontricks](#with-protontricks); or
 2. [manually](#manually)

-But you must the install msi.
+But you must first download the msi.
 Below is the link to wine-mono version 6.1.0_ED:
 [custom msi](https://github.com/redmcg/wine-mono/releases/download/wine-mono-6.1.0_ED/wine-mono-6.1.0_ED-x86.msi)

 Note that if you were previously using dotnet, you should start with a clean prefix (by deleting or moving the existing one).